tsertic/manage_landing_page/README.md

 - View the optimal layout for the site depending on their device's screen size (mobile and desktop)
 - See hover states for all interactive elements on the page
 - See all testimonials in a horizontal slider
-- Drag slider on mobile size
+- On swipe slider on mobile size
 - Receive an error message when the newsletter sign up `form` is submitted if:
   - The `input` field is empty
   - The email address is not formatted correctly